-- (6) A disclosure of any judgment rendered against the Applicant. - (7) The names, addresses and telephone numbers of three references who are not related to the Applicant, including at least one personal reference for each residence listed under Section 5.2.4(2), above. - (8) A list of the Applicant's previous jobs over the preceding five (5) years and his present business affiliations. - (9) The identity of any ownership interest in any past business ventures. - (10) The disclosure of whether there is a previous contractual relationship with an Indian tribe. - (11) A sworn statement whether the Applicant or any member of his/her Immediate Family has a past or current financial interest in any Gaming-related enterprise anywhere. - (12) A list of all Gaming-related licenses the Applicant has ever applied for, whether or not they were granted such license. - (13) A list of all professional, occupational or business licenses the Applicant has ever applied for, whether or not they were granted such license. - (14) A statement of all languages written or spoken. - (15) Written permission giving the Tribal Commission, any authorized State or local law enforcement agency, the State Gaming Agency and NIGC or its designees the right to the Applicant's background, including his criminal record. - (16) A complete disclosure of any pending or anticipated civil or criminal action against the Applicant. - (17) A sworn statement that if the License applied for is issued, the Applicant will submit to the jurisdiction of the Tribe and the Tribal Court. - (18) A sworn statement that the Applicant will abide by all applicable Tribal and Federal laws, regulations and policies.
+- (6) A disclosure of any judgment rendered against the Applicant. - (7) The names, current addresses and telephone numbers of three (3) personal references who are not related to the Applicant, including one (1) personal reference acquainted with the Applicant during each period of residence listed under paragraph (2) of this section. - (8) A list of the Applicant's previous jobs over the preceding five (5) years and his present business affiliations. - (9) Adescription of any existing and previous business relationships with the gaming industry generally, including ownership interest in those businesses. - (10) Adescription of any existing and previous business relationships with other tribes, including any ownership interests in those businesses. - (11) A sworn statement whether the Applicant or any member of his/her Immediate Family has a past or current financial interest in any Gaming-related enterprise anywhere. - (12) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted. - (13) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational licenses or permit, whether or not such license or permit was granted. - (14) A statement of all languages written or spoken. - (15) Written permission giving the Tribal Commission, State Gaming Agency and NIGC or its designees the right to the Applicant's background, including his criminal record. - (16) A complete disclosure of any pending or anticipated civil or criminal action against the Applicant. - (17) Any other information the Tribe deems relevant.